syncfusion-content/flutter-docs/Flutter/linear-gauge/animation.md

 All the above three pointers have the below properties for animation.

 *  `enableAnimation` - Enable or disable the animation for bar pointer.
-The deafult value is `true`
+The default value is `true`
 *  `animationDuration` - Sets the animation duration.
 The default value is 1000
 *  `animationType` - Sets the animation type.

 The `animationType` supports the below animations.
-The deafult animation type is `animationType.ease`.
+The default animation type is `animationType.ease`.

 * `bounceOut`
 * `ease`